Advanced Topics in Incident Handling

-- analyzing and coordinating response to major computer security events and incidents
+- analyzing and coordinating response to major cybersecurity events and incidents

 - developing and delivering effective communications

-Before registering for this course, it is recommended that participants attend the Foundations of Incident Management course.
+Before registering for this course, it is recommended that participants attend the Foundations of Incident Management course or have equivalent experience.
 It is also recommended that participants have the following:

 - at least six months or more of incident handling experience